flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - Apply thrust slowly to about 50% thrust until both engines are stabilized (N1 stays constant at around 50%) while still holding the brakes.

-- Push Sidestick forward to about -10° on the PFD to put pressure on the front gear<br/>
+- Push Sidestick forward half the way to put pressure on the front gear<br/>
   ![thrust-brake-forward-pressure](../assets/takeoff-climb-cruise/Thrust-brake-forward-pressure.png "Cockpit before applying take off thrust")

 - Release brakes and apply FLX/MCT or TO GA power.<br/>